Sri-Nitya/Bondora_financial_risk_prediction/Readme.md

 **Data Scientist internship work at Technocolabs Softwares.**

-Find the deployed Web App [here](https://model-deployment-c4be.onrender.com).
 # Project Summary
 The main purposes of this analysis are to summarize the characteristics of variables that can affect the loan status and to get some ideas about the relationships among variables.

 ## Abstract

 This project focuses on credit risk modeling for a peer-to-peer lending platform called Bondora.
-The data used for the study consists of both defaulted and non-defaulted loans collected from Bondora between March 1, 2009, and January 27, 2020.
+The data used for the study consists of both defaulted and non-defaulted loans collected from Bondora.
 The dataset includes borrowers' demographic and financial information, as well as loan transaction details.

 Peer-to-peer lending involves loans that are typically not backed by collateral, and lenders aim to earn higher returns to compensate for the financial risk they undertake.
 Lenders face information asymmetry, where borrowers have more information about their creditworthiness than the lenders.
 To make informed decisions, lenders aim to minimize the risk of default for each loan and achieve returns that adequately compensate for the risk involved.